CALIFORNIA LEGISLATIVE BLACK CAUCUS BYLAWS

 MEETINGS

-1. To establish a quorum for the purpose of conducting the business of the Caucus, there must be at least one member greater than half of the entire membership of the California Legislative Black Caucus to constitute a quorum.
+1. For the purpose of conducting the business of the Caucus, there must be at least one member greater than half of the entire membership of the California Legislative Black Caucus to constitute a quorum.

-2. A written agenda setting forth the items to be considered at a meeting shall be delivered to members three days prior to the meeting.
+2. A written agenda setting forth the items to be considered at a meeting shall be delivered to members at least three days prior to the meeting.

 3. A record of the proceedings of all meetings shall be maintained by the Secretary at the direction of the Chair.